Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Taking their existing fossil fuel design as a starting point, DiBlasi has an electric version, the R-70 Electric.

-Maximum speed is 40kpm with an average range of 50km.
+The maximum speed is 40kph, with an average range of 50 km.

 Although without the military heritage of the Paratrooper, folding e-bikes are popular with commuters and outdoor enthusiasts, where their compactness is the main feature.

-From cheap Chinese imports to the premium folding Brompton, there is an enormous choice.
+From cheap Chinese imports to the premium folding Brompton, there is enormous choice.

 The British Army uses Makita 18v and 40v battery power tools.

-Makita also makes an 18v folding e-bike and likely a 40v version.
+Makita also makes a 18v folding e-bike and likely a 40v version.

 Electric — Mountain Bikes

-The Stalker Mad Bike Carnivore in the image below, under test by the French armed forces, is typical of the type.
+The Stalker Mad Bike Carnivore in the image below, under test by the French armed forces, is typical.

 Or the Sur Ron Light Bee, being tested by 16 Air Assault Brigade.

-The Light Bee weighs less than 50kg but has a range of more than 100km.
+The Light Bee weighs less than 50 kg with a range of 100 km plus.

 Electric — Cargo Bikes